How To Delete An Instance In AWS

 The data on your EBS volume will not available after terminating.The data on your EBS volume will remain as it is after stopping.

-Note: An important point to note down here is, if you have a plan to start the AWS EC2 instance again, then you should stop the AWS EC2 instance instead of terminating it.
+Note: An important point to note here is if you plan to start the AWS EC2 instance again, you should stop the AWS EC2 instance instead of terminating it.

-If you are surprised to see the deletion of any specific AWS EC2 instance and wish to know who has deleted that instance.
-By accessing the Amazon CloudTrail, you will get to know who is actually responsible for the deletion of the AWS EC2 instance.
+Suppose you are surprised to see the deletion of any specific AWS EC2 instance and wish to know who has deleted that instance.
+By accessing the Amazon CloudTrail, you will know who is responsible for deleting the AWS EC2 instance.

-How do I know who stopped AWS EC2 instance?
+How do I know who stopped the AWS EC2 instance?

-1. Open Amazon CloudTrail console and choose Event history from the navigation pane.
+1. Open the Amazon CloudTrail console and choose Event History from the navigation pane.

 2. Select the Event name from the Lookup attributes dropdown menu.

-3. Now the time to enter the event name.
-You need to enter the event name based on the actual event had occured.
-For example, incase your instance was stopped, enter the event name as “StopInstances“, if your instance was terminated, enter the event name as “TerminateInstances”.
+3. Now is the time to enter the event name.
+You need to enter the event name based on the event.
+For example, enter the event name as “StopInstances” if your instance was stopped.
+If your instance was terminated, enter the event name as “TerminateInstances.”

 4. On the event details page, choose the event name as StopInstances or TerminateInstances.
-Now you can able to see the name of the AWS Identity and IAM user that actually initiated the event.
+Now, you can see the name of the AWS Identity and IAM user who initiated the event.

 Wrapping Up